nasa/openmct/docs/src/process/testing/plan.md

 ### Per-release Testing

 As [per-sprint testing](#per-sprint-testing), except that _user testing_
-should be comprehensive, with less focus on changes from the specific sprint or release.
+should cover all test cases, with less focus on changes from the specific sprint or release.

 Per-release testing should also include any acceptance testing steps